samathaluca/new-lazycamp/test.md

 * Go into the admin panel, check all users are in the user section of the database.
 * Check if the email is verified or not.

+#### Logout Page

+* confirm option to cancel is working.

+* Confirm sign out works and redirects to home page.
+With success message "You have signed out".

 #### Campspot managements